Obama About to Fire His Smoking Gun Again

 Despite fears of some establishment Republicans, I choose to believe that if Obama makes good on his threat, there will be electoral hell for Democrats to pay in November — not Republicans.
 Just watch and see.

 David Limbaugh is a writer, author and attorney.
-His latest book, "The Great Destroyer," reached No. 2 on the New York Times best-seller list for nonfiction.
-Follow him on Twitter @davidlimbaugh and his website at www.davidlimbaugh.com.
+His latest book, "Jesus on Trial: A Lawyer Affirms the Truth of the Gospel," will be released Sept.
+8. Follow him on Twitter @davidlimbaugh and his website at www.davidlimbaugh.com.
 To read features by other Creators Syndicate writers and cartoonists, visit the Creators Syndicate Web page at www.creators.com.

 COPYRIGHT 2014 CREATORS.COM